Israel hints it could hit Iran's 'air force' in Syria

 "EXPOSED"

-Roni Daniel, military editor for Israeli TV station Mako, said the disclosure was a signal to Iran that its deployments in Syria "are totally exposed to us, and if you take action against us to avenge (the T-4 strike) these targets will be very severely harmed".
+Roni Daniel, military editor for The Israeli News Company, said the disclosure was a signal to Iran that its deployments in Syria "are totally exposed to us, and if you take action against us to avenge (the T-4 strike) these targets will be very severely harmed".

 According to Daniel, Israel was bracing for a possible Iranian missile salvo or armed drone assault from Syria.